 Memberships and Committee Participation

-Dr. Mitch has been a member of the American Physical Society since 1989, and the American Association of Physicists in Medicine (AAPM) since 2000.
+Dr. Mitch is a member of Sigm Xi, has been a member of the American Physical Society since 1989, and the American Association of Physicist in Medicine (AAPM) since 2000.
 He serves on the Editorial Board of the journal Medical Physics.
-Mitch is a member of the AAPM Brachytherapy Subcommittee, Task Group 138 on Uncertainties in Dosimetry, and is Chair of the Low Energy Brachytherapy Source Dosimetry Work Group.
+Dr. Mitch is a member of the AAPM Therapy Physics Committee, Brachytherapy Subcommittee, Calibration Laboratory Accreditation Subcommittee, and the Working Group on Brachytherapy Dosimetry.
 He has served as the NIST representative on assessment teams that ensure compliance of Accredited Dosimetry Calibration Laboratories with AAPM requirements.
-Dr. Mitch is also a member of the CCRI(I) Brachytherapy Standards Working Group and the Council on Ionizing Radiation Measurements and Standards (CIRMS).
+Dr. Mitch is also the NIST delegate to the Consultative Committee for Ionizing Radiation Section I, CCRI(I) Brachtherapy Standards Working Group.
+Dr. Mitch is also a member of the Council on Ionizing Radiation Measurements and Standards (CIRMS).